ossdhaval/mysite/source/while-coding/docker-notes.md

 It is important to note the distinction between HOST_PORT and CONTAINER_PORT.
 In the above example, for db, the HOST_PORT is 8001 and the container port is 5432 (postgres default).
 Networked service-to-service communication uses the CONTAINER_PORT.
 When HOST_PORT is defined, the service is accessible outside the swarm as well.

 Within the web container, your connection string to db would look like postgres://db:5432, and from the host machine, the connection string would look like postgres://{DOCKER_IP}:8001 for example postgres://localhost:8001 if your container is running locally.

+If you make a configuration change to a service and run docker compose up to update it, the old container is removed and the new one joins the network under a different IP address but the same name.
+Running containers can look up that name and connect to the new address, but the old address stops working.

+If any containers have connections open to the old container, they are closed.
+It is a container's responsibility to detect this condition, look up the name again and reconnect.

+**Reference containers by name, not IP, whenever possible.
+Otherwise you’ll need to constantly update the IP address you use.**